ovh/venom/README.md

 ### Variable Definitions Files

-To set lots of variables, it is more convenient to specify their values in a variable definitions file.
-This file is a YAML dictionnary and you have specify that file on the command line with `--var-from-file`:
+To set a lot of variables, it is more convenient to specify their values in a variable definitions file.
+This file is a YAML dictionary.
+You have to specify that file on the command line with `--var-from-file`:

 ```bash
 venom run --var-from-file variables.yaml